kdbanman/macros/doc/gameroom.md

 By enforcing full determinism of game state from an initial seed and a set of possible user commands, only command packets need to be shared between clients (and server).

-Clients may not mutate their own game state.
+Clients should not mutate their own game state.
 Client commands (empty or not) are gathered at the server, verified, and compiled into a master packet.
 The master packet is broadcast to each waiting client, where it is integrated into the next iteration.